jabu10245/hoehlenwelten-en/README.md

 # Höhlenwelten - Der leuchtende Kristall

+** Disclaimer: ** It turns out there is a lot more text that can't be translated with this method.
+Unless I figure out a way to extract them, this projectt is useless.

 This project patches the executable `HW.EXE` in the German game Höhlenweiten with translations into English.

 For running the patch, execute the commands below.
 Before running those commands, you have to have the game installed somewhere.